jond3r/git-test/README.md

 # git-test
-For testing Git and GitHub
+For testing Git and GitHub.

+Nothing interesting to see here.